-- 1. Mark APS ENTRY as Requires Review - 2.
-Attach approved transaction to Case
+1. Mark APS ENTRY as Requires Review

 Note, Property can be entered from the F9 mask or if already entered in the property tab of the case, can be entered by using the Query/Enter tab at the bottom of the item screen.